-- a.
-Write a Servlet for User validation web application, where the user submits a login name and password to the server.
+a.
+Write JSP for User validation web application, where the user submits a login name and password to the server.
 The name and password are checked against the data already available in Database and if the data matches, a successful login page is returned.
-Otherwise a failure message is shown to the user. - b.
-Modify the above Program to an xml file instead of database.
+Otherwise a failure message is shown to the user.

-- a.
-Write a Servlet for a simple calculator web application that takes two numbers and an operator (+,-,/,\,%) from an HTML page and returns the result page with the operation performed on the operands. - b.
-Write a Servlet for web application that lists all cookies stored in the browser on clicking "List Cookies" button.
+b.
+Write JSP for a simple calculator web application that takes two numbers and an operator (+,-,/,,%) from an HTML page and returns the result page with the operation performed on the operands.

+a.
+Write JSP for a web application that lists all cookies stored in the browser on clicking "List Cookies" button.
 Assume cookies if necessary.